shakyasaijal/Mapping_nep_eng_word/README.md

 # Mapping_nep_eng_word
-This code maps nepali words to corresponding english words
+This code maps nepali words to its corresponding english words.